-If you use images and other third-party content, this primer/refresher course will teach you which images require copyright permission and which you can safely use for free, as well as how to avoid hidden traps in licensing language.
-Copyrightlaws.com’s Legally Using Images course will help you learn how to legally use online and print images in an efficient and timely manner and avoid expensive and time-consuming legal hassles.
+Do you use images and other third-party content?
+This primer/refresher course will teach you which images require copyright permission and which you can safely use for free, as well as how to avoid hidden traps in licensing language.
+Copyrightlaws.com’s Legally Using Images course will help you learn how to legally use online and print images in an efficient and timely manner, avoiding expensive and time-consuming legal hassles.

-Legally Using Images eTutorial is one of five courses in the Copyright Leadership Certificate program.*
+The Legally Using Images eTutorial is one of five courses in our copyright certificate programs.

 Syllabus for Legally Using Images Course